MassimoNodin/MassimoNodin/README.md

   An efficient video management tool that processes, compresses, stores, and manages video clips.
 It integrates FFmpeg for video compression, Whisper for audio transcription, and SQLite for database management, streamlining workflows into a cohesive system.

 - [**Discord Reviewer**](https://github.com/MassimoNodin/discord-reviewer)
-  A Python-based Discord bot designed to assist with content review processes.
-It automates moderation tasks, facilitates community engagement, and ensures streamlined communication within Discord servers.
+  A Python-based Discord bot for advanced content review and moderation.
+It now supports custom moderation commands, automated content filtering, detailed logging, and enhanced community engagement tools, and integrates GitHub Webhooks for real-time repository event notifications—making it a robust solution for managing Discord servers.

 - [**Angular Package Manager**](https://github.com/MassimoNodin/angular-package-manager)
   A tool to manage packages seamlessly.
 It supports the development process of Angular-based applications through reusable, easy-to-use packages, enhancing efficiency and scalability.